Maand Festival 2026

 Frequently Asked Questions (FAQs)

-The main venues are Mehrangarh Fort and Umaid Bhawan Palace, with smaller events across Jodhpur city.
+The major venues will be Mehrangarh Fort and Umaid Bhawan Palace, and we will hold several smaller events all over the city of Jodhpur.

-Most cultural programs are free, but you may need tickets for some heritage sites like Mehrangarh Fort or Umaid Bhawan Palace Museum.
+Most cultural programs are free, but you will need to purchase a ticket to some of the heritage sites such as Mehrangarh Fort and the Umaid Bhawan Palace Museum.

 You can fly to Jodhpur Airport, take a train to Jodhpur Junction, or drive from Jaipur, Udaipur or Jaisalmer.